visrealm/pico9918/core/README.md

   pico9918_write_register_value(tms9918, TMS_REG_1, TMS_R1_RAM_16K | TMS_R1_DISP_ACTIVE);

   // Nothing is drawn until you ask, and nothing allocates per line. scan_line
-  // renders into an internal buffer and returns the status byte a host would have
+  // renders into an internal buffer and returns the flags this line raised;
-  // read; line_source and line_bytes are how you reach what it drew. for (uint16_t y = 0; y < 192; ++y)
+  // line_source and line_bytes are how you reach what it drew.
+This picture-only
+  // example ignores the flags.
+An emulator merges them through the frame layer. for (uint16_t y = 0; y < 192; ++y)
   {
     pico9918_scan_line(tms9918, y);